fermisurfaces/IFermi/paper.md

 Many tools already exist for the generation of Fermi surfaces from *ab initio* band structure calculations.
-For example, several electronic structure codes such as CASTEP [@castep] and QuantumATK [@quatumatk] include integrated tools for creating Fermi surfaces.
+For example, several electronic structure codes such as CASTEP [@castep] and QuantumATK [@quantumatk] include integrated tools for obtaining Fermi surfaces.
 Furthermore, software such as FermiSurfer [@fermisurfer], pyprocar [@pyprocar], BoltzTraP2 [@boltztrap2], and XCrysDen [@xcrysden] interface with common density functional theory packages and can plot Fermi surfaces from their outputs.
-All such packages, however, are designed only to visualise Fermi surfaces and do not expose any application programming interfaces (APIs) for analysing and manipulating Fermi surfaces.
+All such packages, however, are only designed to visualise Fermi surfaces and do not expose any application programming interfaces (APIs) for analysing and manipulating Fermi surfaces as objects.
 In IFermi, we address these limitations by developing a fully-featured Python library for representing and processing Fermi surfaces and Fermi slices.
 We also implement a novel algorithm for determining the dimensionality of Fermi surfaces using the connectivity of surface across periodic boundaries and the Euler characteristic of the isosurface mesh.
-IFermi, therefore, enables the programmatic characterisation of Fermi surfaces and can be used as a foundational library for investing complex Fermi surface properties such as nesting.
+IFermi, therefore, enables the programmatic characterisation of Fermi surfaces and can be used as a foundational library for investigating complex Fermi surface properties such as nesting.

 # IFermi